 also introduced.
 No native speakers or those who have had a great deal of

-their education in the language are permitted in the elementary level language
+their education in the target language are permitted in the Elementary Level

 GRMN 1002 - Elementary German II

 Department Chair.
 This course continues the work begun in GRMN 1001, building